How do I find materials?

 Office records are available for research at the discretion of the originating office; this decision is not made by the library.
 When records are available for research, they are called "open"; records restricted from research are called "closed."

 Most Boston College office records are closed.
-However, in many cases, researchers can obtain permission from the originating office to use records within narrow parameters.
+In many cases, researchers can obtain permission from the originating office to use records within narrow parameters.
 Contact the archives staff to find out if there is material relevant to your research within closed records in the University Archives.
 We will help you contact the offices and gain permission for access.